Skip to main contentSkip to footer

 In years, not a single thread of our projects has come loose, nor a single nail has come off.

 Durability depends on the chosen materials, though.
-Go for high quality thread, since the passing around the nails or into any weaving tool you use (see above for the use of a hollow punch) could stress the floss and break it, during the making or after the piece is completed.
+Go for high quality thread, since the passing around the nails or into any weaving tool you use (see above for the use of a hollow punch, and find a more detailed article about the instrument) could stress the floss and break it, during the making or after the piece is completed.
 Choose strong and quality nails, to avoid rusting or breaking under the thread tension.
 Check the section about tools and materials for more info.

 One idea for improving the durability of your project could be epoxy resin.